 WHAT IS CRANIAL FACIAL RELEASE?

-To understand how CFR works, it is important to realize that the skull is NOT one solid bone.
-It is made up of 22 individual bones that actually move every time you breathe or at least they are supposed to.
+It is important to realize that the skull is NOT one solid bone.
+It is made up of 22 individual bones that actually move every time you breathe – or at least they are supposed to.

-The objective of CFR Technique Is to mobilize the bones in the face and cranium and to open up the breathing passageways with the purpose of mobilizing the cranial bones and facilitating normal cranial function.
+Is to mobilize the bones in the face and cranium and to open up the breathing passageways with the purpose of mobilizing the cranial bones and facilitating normal cranial function

 HOW THIS TECHNIQUE IS PERFORMED

 CFR technique is performed by inserting tiny balloons in the nose (the nasopharynx) then quickly inflating them to mobilize the bones of the face and cranium.
 It feels very similar to the sensation experienced when jumping into a swimming pool and having water shoot up your nose.
-The entire procedure takes about 2 to 3 seconds and consists of a series of 4-6 treatments over a 7-10 day period.
+The entire procedure takes about 2 to 3 seconds, and consists of a series of 4-6 treatment over a 7-10 day period